GreenleafLab/array_fitting_tools/README.md

 * `bootStrapFitFile` to bootstrap fit parameter to obtain 95% confidence intervals.

 ### Other scripts:
-* run_all_binding_curves.sh can be used to run all 4 scripts.
+* `run_all_binding_curves.sh` can be used to run all 4 scripts.
-* compressBarcodes can take in a CPseq file and find unique barcode file.
+* `compressBarcodes` can take in a CPseq file and find unique barcode file.
 Also assesses quality.
-* fitBackgroundTile will fit background clusters with the same method used above to better understand how noise contributes to fit values
+* `fitBackgroundTile` will fit background clusters with the same method used above to better understand how noise contributes to fit values

+## More
+For more info, see the [wiki page](https://github.com/GreenleafLab/array_fitting_tools/wiki)